 Learn several ethical concepts (beneficience, etc).
 Usually about three of these are in the exam.

-Approved Florida Board of Nursing Provider
+Approved Florida, Georgia, & South Carolina Board of Nursing Provider

 Provider #50- 16662

-Approved Florida BON Provider since 1997
+Approved Florida Board of Nursing Provider since 1997

 All courses are awarded contact

-Use it for the AANPCP if you failed their exam.
+You can use the contact hours to fulfill the AANPCP if you failed their exam.